CtrlK

 Conciseness

 The content includes some unnecessary verbosity — listing four package managers for installation is redundant for Claude, and the explanations around referrer and fee customization are somewhat padded.
-However, it's not egregiously verbose and most sections carry useful information.
+The supported networks section over-explains what to do if a chain isn't supported.

 2 / 3